abdulrahman19/Pershama/mysql/docs/data-modeling/database-normalization.md

     * Search and Sort Issues
 * [Definition of Normalization](#definition-of-normalization)

 `Database normalization` is process used to organize a database into tables and columns.
+Which minimize data redundancy.

 ### Reasons for Normalization
 There are three main reasons to normalize a database.